Magical winter wedding at the West Tower

 The first dance was Sophia’s favourite part of the wedding.
 She felt like she could relax knowing that everything had gone to plan and everyone was having a good time.

-The couple was introduced to the dance floor by DJ Steve Mitchell to Palo Nutini “Cany” before cutting the cake and rounding all the single ladies up and throwing Sophia’s bouquet.
+The couple was introduced to the dance floor with the DJ playing Palo Nutini’s “Candy” before cutting the cake and rounding all the single ladies up and throwing Sophia’s bouquet.

-The couple had Violinaround a modern violinist for the ceremony and during the meal.
+Violinaround a modern violinist entertained guests during the ceremony and the meal.
 They also had a magician called Zadar for after the ceremony which everyone loved… Especially Kale.

 Sophia says that her one big wedding tip would be to pick your wedding dress 8 months before the wedding as a dress can take 6 months to make and deliver.